 This blog was originally published on April 21, 2020.
 It has been updated to reflect the changes that have been proposed as of October 13, 2020.

-On April 17, 2020, the government of Manitoba issued two new public health orders under The Public Health Act (Manitoba) imposing mandatory self-isolation for all persons entering Manitoba and restricting northern travel within the province.
+On April 17, 2020, the Government of Manitoba issued two public health orders under The Public Health Act (Manitoba) imposing mandatory self-isolation for all persons entering Manitoba and restricting northern travel within the province.

 - persons who are transporting goods and materials into or through Manitoba, if they are not displaying any symptoms of COVID-19;